jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 - **Warp Jump Generator:** When this unit would perform the Charge action, it may instead do a short-range warp jump.
 To do so, nominate a direction and move every model in the unit exactly 4D6" in that direction (roll once for the whole unit), as if the unit had FLY.
 Any model that cannot be placed because of terrain, other units or battlefield edge is destroyed and immediately removed.
 This counts as a Charge phase action that Exhausts the unit, but not as a charge.
 - **Flickerjump:** When this unit is targeted by a ranged weapon, you can declare that they will make a flickerjump - all hit rolls of ranged attacks that target this unit until the end of the phase suffer an Impairment.
-- **Warp Passage:** Whenever this unit makes use of one of the following abilities: Deep Strike, Warp Jump Generator, Flickerjump - roll a D66.
-On a 11 or 12, one model is claimed by the Warp - destroy it and immediately remove it.
+- **Warp Passage:** Whenever this unit makes use of one of the following abilities: Deep Strike, Warp Jump Generator, Flickerjump - roll a 2D6.
+On a 3 or less, one model is claimed by the Warp - destroy it and immediately remove it.

 #### > OPTIONS:
 - The Warp Spider Exarch can be equipped with one of the following: